 Milk Paint Dining Table Makeover

 Have you ever asked yourself, “what is milk paint?”
 I know I did all the time before this project!
 We recently gave our dining room table a makeover with milk paint, and our new painted dining room table is so gorgeous – I can’t get enough!
-This post is sponsored by Rust-Oleum and contains affiliate links, but all opinions are 100% mine.
-Thanks for supporting the brands that support Love & Renovations!
+This post is sponsored by Rust-Oleum.

 It seems a little ridiculous to actually admit this out loud, but I’m a home decor and DIY blogger who, up until this week, had never used either chalk paint or milk paint.